-- Set up reminders on your phone or calendar for when you are due for your next injection. - Let family members, caregivers, and other supports, like your case manager, know that you are on an LAI and how they can support you, such as by giving you reminders for your injection or physicals/lab appointments. - Some pharmacies may be able to administer the injection.
+- → After an injection, set up an appointment for your next injection as soon as possible.
+Ask if you can get an appointment card from your physician or pharmacist. - ▶ Set up reminders on your phone or calendar for when you are due for your next injection. - ▶ Let family members, caregivers, and other supports, like your case manager, know that you are on an LAI and how they can support you, such as by giving you reminders for your injection or physicals/lab appointments. - ➡ Some pharmacies may be able to administer the injection.
 They may also offer other services, like appointment reminders and ride shares to and from the pharmacy for injections.
-Please see the Appendix starting on page 3 for local pharmacies that offer LAI services. - If you received an LAI antipsychotic during a hospital stay, make sure to bring your discharge paperwork to your next outpatient follow-up appointment.
+Please see the Additional Information and Resources section for local pharmacies that offer LAI services. - ➡ If you received an LAI antipsychotic during a hospital stay, make sure to bring your discharge paperwork to your next outpatient follow-up appointment.